Types of Goals

 • Retire at age 55

 Short-term goals are ones that a person will achieve in the near future, typically in less than one year.
 Short-term goals are often, but not always, steppingstones on the way to achieving long-term goals.
-These are considered enabling goals because accomplishment of these goals will “enable” you to achieve an even greater goal.
+These types of goals are considered enabling goals because accomplishment of these goals will “enable” you to achieve an even greater goal.

-Enabling goals usually consist of such topics as , short-term jobs or projects, as well as valuable work experience.
+Enabling goals usually consist of such topics as education, short-term jobs or projects, as well as valuable work experience.
 Each of these often contributes directly to the long-term goals a person sets for himself or herself.

 Examples of short-term goals